The Ambleside Eco Station is temporarily closed.

-Household hazardous waste, electronics and large bulky items should NOT go in your garbage or recycling.
+Household hazardous waste, batteries, electronics and large bulky items should NOT go in your garbage or recycling.
 Please take these items to an Eco Station.

 Electronics should go to an Eco Station so they can be broken down and recycled.
 This includes anything with a cord or battery such as: